Diversity, Equity & Inclusion

 We envision a community where all artists are valued, all communities have access to the arts, and everyone has resources to create their own vision.

-Our work focuses on developing practices that benefit all artists as advocates and mentors to encourage and support their artistic expression.
+As advocates and mentors, our work focuses on developing practices that benefit all artists to encourage and support their artistic expression.

-We continue to create programming that promotes and attracts all underrepresented talent that reflects an unbiased vision.
+We strive to create programming that embodies an unbiased vision and includes all underrepresented artists.

 Arts Mid-Hudson (AMH), the arts council for this region, embraces the constantly changing nature of art and culture and continues to respond to the community’s vision.
 Since 1964, we adapted to reflect societal changes and there is still more work to be done.
 The following encompasses AMH’s area of work and policies towards a more inclusive, just, and equitable organization.

-Systems of oppression such as racism, homophobia, transphobia, sexism, xenophobia, and ableism have been detrimental to generations and have caused irreparable damage.
+Systems of oppression such as racism, homophobia, transphobia, sexism, xenophobia, and ableism have been detrimental to generations of people and have caused irreparable damage.
 The effects of these destructive systems reverberate today.
-AMH understands that underrepresented artists and arts organizations encounter equity imbalances including but not limited to differential access to funds, volunteers, workforce, and resources.
-AMH seeks to disrupt these systems through policies, advocacy, and programming.
+AMH understands that marginalized artists and arts organizations encounter equity imbalances including but not limited to differential access to funds, volunteers, workforce, and resources.
+AMH seeks to disrupt these systems through policies, advocacy, access, and programming.

 Leadership & Staff